Preventing Falls in Assisted Living Facilities: Fall Risk Assessments & Legal Rights

-Was the ALF Fall Negligence?
+Was the assisted living fall negligence?
 Free Case Consultation with our Assisted Living Facility Neglect Attorneys: 888-375-9998

 #1.
 Properly Assess Fall Risk Upon Admission